Irys-xyz/Irys-docs/pages/faqs/dev-faq.md

 ## Is it possible to assign an API key to a funded Irys account so that I can pay for my client's uploads?

-No, but we do support [gassless uploads](/hands-on/tutorials/gassless-uploading).
+No, but we do support [gasless uploads](/hands-on/tutorials/gasless-uploading).

 ## Which Ethereum Testnet is supported on Devnet?